FRENCH BULLDOG RESCUE GB

 Introducing Gus

 Gus was surrendered to us by a young couple who had rescued him from a "greeder" (backstreet breeder) as they could see the mess he is was in.
 He was suffering from a prolapse bowel which meant every time he had something to eat and when to toilet his bowel was coming out of his bottom, this lead to infections and lost of weight.
 Once we took him into rescue this proved fairly quick to rectify with a strict diet coupled with the purse string op that was done before he came in.
-The vets however have also detected hemavertabra which is a deformity of the spine (Ringo suffers with the same issue) and his front legs are bowed outwards as he can't straighten them at all .
+The vets however have also detected hemavertabra which is a deformity of the spine .
 All of these issues mean that he at times is in pain and this will increase in the coming years along with possible incontinence & epilepsy due to the spine.
 He will get all of the treatment he needs with us and is happy playing & living with Dudley who is another long term foster dog

 INTRODUCING KYRA